Skip to main content

 To ensure that any php script will be bounced if called from a browser, you should try the auto prepend file mode.

-In this mode, every browser access to a php script will be bounced.
+In this mode, every browser access to a PHP script will be bounced.

 To enable the auto prepend file mode, you have to configure your server by adding an auto_prepend_file directive for your php setup.

 • In this mode, a setting file inc/standalone-settings.php will be generated each time you save the CrowdSec plugin configuration from the WordPress admin.
+Make sure this file is not publicly accessible.
+See security note above.

 Adding an auto_prepend_file directive can be done in different ways: